CONGRATULATIONS TO THESE PLAYWRIGHTS! New plays selected for our Fall Semester Performances:

 How to Submit Your Script

-Send your script to [email protected] in an email with your script attached in PDF format.
+Send your script to [email protected] in an email with your name and with your script attached in PDF format.

 Be sure to put your full name and title of the play in the Subject Line.
 Once all scripts are reviewed, selections will be made and you will be notified if your script is a good fit and if we can use your script.
 Those scripts selected will be announced at the top of this webpage.